hackathon-nstech/database-nsdocs-consumption-module/README.md

 # NSdocs Document Consumption Module

-This project implements a .NET Core API for document consumption tracking, replacing MySQL triggers with command handlers and RabbitMQ events.
+This project implements a .NET Core API for document consumption tracking, replacing MySQL triggers with command handlers and leveraging Redis for coordination and potential eventing.

 ## Project Structure

 - **NSdocs.API**: API endpoints and controllers
 - **NSdocs.Application**: Application logic, commands, queries, and events
 - **NSdocs.Domain**: Domain entities and enums
-- **NSdocs.Infrastructure**: Infrastructure concerns like database access and event publishing
+- **NSdocs.Infrastructure**: Infrastructure concerns like database access, Redis interactions, etc.
-- **NSdocs.Worker**: Background worker for processing document events
+- **NSdocs.Flusher**: Background worker service for processing tasks/events and updating the database

-## Implementation Details

-### Replacing MySQL Triggers

-The original implementation used MySQL triggers to update consumption records when documents were created, updated, or deleted.
-This implementation replaces those triggers with:

-1. Command handlers that publish events when documents are modified
-2. A worker service that consumes these events and updates consumption records
+## How the Solution Works

+This solution transitions from a database-trigger-based system to an event-driven architecture for tracking document consumption.

-### Event-Driven Architecture
+### Core Workflow

-- **Document Events**: Events are published when documents are created, updated, or deleted
-- **Event Publishing**: Currently using an in-memory publisher, with a RabbitMQ implementation ready for production
+1.  **API Interaction**: When a document is created, updated, or deleted via the `NSdocs.API`, the corresponding command handler is invoked.
+2.  **Coordination/Eventing**: Instead of directly modifying consumption data in the API request path, the system uses Redis.
+This could involve Redis Pub/Sub for simple eventing or Redis Streams for more robust event handling, along with Redis data structures for coordination (e.g., locking, work distribution).
+The `NSdocs.API` interacts with Redis to signal changes or queue work.
+3.  **Processing**: The `NSdocs.Flusher` service (acting as a worker) interacts with Redis to pick up tasks or events.
-- **Event Consumption**: A worker service consumes events and updates consumption records
+4.  **Consumption Update**: Upon receiving an event, the worker service processes it and updates the consumption records in the database accordingly.

+This decoupling improves scalability, maintainability, and resilience compared to using database triggers.

+### Key Components

+-   **NSdocs.API**: Handles incoming requests, validates data, executes commands, and publishes events.
+-   **NSdocs.Application**: Contains the core business logic, command/query handlers, and event definitions.
+-   **NSdocs.Infrastructure**: Provides implementations for data access (database context), Redis interactions (locking, potentially Pub/Sub or Streams), etc.
+-   **NSdocs.Flusher**: A background service (worker) responsible for processing tasks/events from Redis and updating the database.

 ## Database Changes